Skip to main content

 If a household’s expenses exceed the DSED, the actual cost of disaster expenses is used when determining eligibility for D-SNAP.

-How long will I receive D-SNAP benefits for?
+How long do D-SNAP benefits last?

 Unlike traditional SNAP, disaster SNAP is a short-term disaster recovery assistance program.
 Eligible households receive one month of benefits.
 This amount is equal to the maximum SNAP benefit amount typically issued to a SNAP household of the same size.